Jared-Watson1/CS334/README.md

 3. Run the `feature_selection.py` script on the outputted file from previous step
    1. Get statistics regarding feature correlation and importance.
 Statistics will be saved to a json
 4. Run the `split_data.py` script which will use the newly created json to select best features for prediction
-   1. then data will be split into training and testing sets (75/25)
+   1. then data will be split into training and testing sets (80/20)

 ## Results / Notes

 - Used MinMaxScaler for numerical values

+# Decision Tree w/ Demographic Features

 ```bash
 python3 decision_tree.py